 I definitely wouldn’t blame you if you wanted to stay a while in Kelowna!
 Check out the best areas and hotels to stay in for your trip.

 Vernon, BC, Canada holds a special place in our hearts.
-In fact, we have family who call this small-town home, and as such, we visit the area all the time!
+In fact, we have family who call this small-town (and nearby Armstrong) home, and as such, we visit the area all the time!